drossDS/Ames_Iowa_Home_Price_Estimator/README.md

     * Neighborhood in which the home resides

 # 6 - Next Steps:
-* The characterisitcs of homes with absolute sale price errors exceeding \\$30,000 should be examined to determine if they exhibit any particular traits that could be better modeled in a future verson of this model
+* The characteristics of homes with absolute sale price errors exceeding $30,000 should be examined to determine if they exhibit any particular traits that could be better modeled in a future version of this model
 * Characteristics of higher value sales should also be examined to address the upward trend in the residuals with sale price
-* The model should first be optimized by removing features that appear to be redundant or colinear with other features that do not noticably increase the performance of the model when included
+* The model should first be optimized by removing features that appear to be redundant or colinear with other features that do not noticeably increase the performance of the model when included
 * Additional categorical variables can be encoded and evaluated for correlation with the sales price to possibly be included in a future version of this model
 * Test this model on housing data from other time periods and other areas of the country to determine national applicability
 __________________________________________